Looking for language arts extension activities, ones that can be used in a variety of ways? These extensions are perfect for ending English lessons.

 When I do a grammar extension activity with my older students, I ask them to find sentences they enjoy.
 They do most of the work for me!
 Not only are students choosing what they understand, but they are also providing me with valuable feedback.
 Students are showing me what they understand.

 Combining grammar and literature lessons can be simple and needn’t be complex.
 Studying grammar can be a natural part of our literature.
 For instance when I teach short stories, I will close a chapter’s review with a study of mentor sentences.
-I pull sentences from stories and review grammatical concepts.
+I pull sentences from stories and review grammatical concepts, which with well-placed questions, quickly becomes writing extension activities.

 As I am closing a lesson with mentor sentences, I actually find that students are willing to analyze and discuss why the author used certain language.
 These discussions often turn into other extension activities, often writing an analytical essay using a language perspective.
 I love when students see all pieces of an English class working together.